 Apply to Grand Valley State University

-Grand Valley State University will allow freshman students to apply for the fall of 2023 without test scores.
+Grand Valley State University will allow freshman students to apply without test scores.
 We will continue to maintain our high academic standards, though the decision to submit test scores will be left entirely up to the applicant.
 All applicants admitted to GVSU by March 1 will be considered for merit-based scholarships, regardless of whether or not test scores are submitted with the application.
-You may continue to submit official test scores as a supplement to your application until July 31, 2023, for additional scholarship consideration.
+However, some scholarships require official test scores to qualify.
+You may continue to submit official test scores for additional scholarship consideration until July 31, as a supplement to your application.

 Admissions decisions are based on: